 Following a concussion, many athletes will have difficulty in school.
-These problems may last from days to weeks and often involve difficulties with short- and long-term memory, concentration, and organization.
+These problems may last from days to weeks and often involve difficulties with short- and long-term memory, concentration and organization.
 In many cases, it is best to lessen the student's class load early on after the injury.
-This may include staying home from school during the short period of rest (typically no more than 1-2 days) followed by a lighter school schedule for a few days, or longer, if necessary.
+This may include staying home from school during the short period of rest, followed by a lightened schedule for a few days, or longer, if necessary.
 Decreasing the stress to the brain in the early phase after a concussion may lessen symptoms and shorten the recovery time.
 Additional academic adjustments may include decreasing homework, allowing extra time for assignments/tests, and taking breaks during class.
-Such academic adjustments are best made using a team approach collaborating with teachers, counselors, and school nurses.
+Such academic adjustments are best made in collaboration with teachers, counselors and school nurses.